 - What is the prognosis for a person with insulin resistance?

 Quick GuideSugar Addiction Facts: Cravings, Hidden Sugar, and More in Pictures

 The exact values for normal or high insulin levels vary according to the laboratory and the type of test performed.
 With insulin resistance, there is a high fasting insulin level and a normal to high fasting blood glucose level.
 High or elevated insulin levels can be seen with other medical conditions as well, including insulin-producing tumors (insulinomas), Cushing syndrome, and fructose or galactose intolerance.

 What medical conditions are associated with insulin resistance?

-While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several medical other conditions are specifically associated with insulin resistance.
-Insulin resistance may contribute to some of the conditions listed.
+While the metabolic syndrome links insulin resistance with abdominal obesity, elevated cholesterol, and high blood pressure; several other medical other conditions are specifically associated with insulin resistance.
+Insulin resistance may contribute to the following conditions:

-Overt diabetes may be the first sign that insulin resistance is present.
+Type 2 Diabetes: Overt diabetes may be the first sign insulin resistance is present.
 Insulin resistance can be noted long before type 2 diabetes develops.
-Individuals reluctant or unable to see a health care practitioner regularly often seek medical attention when they have already developed type 2 diabetes and insulin resistance.
+Individuals reluctant or unable to see a health-care professional often seek medical attention when they have already developed type 2 diabetes and insulin resistance.

 Other risk factors for arteriosclerosis include:

-Skin lesions include increased skin tags and a condition called acanthosis nigricans (AN).
+Skin Lesions: Skin lesions include increased skin tags and a condition called acanthosis nigerians (AN).
 Acanthosis nigricans is a darkening and thickening of the skin, especially in folds such as the neck, under the arms, and in the groin.
 This condition is directly related to the insulin resistance, though the exact mechanism is not clear.

 Reproductive abnormalities in women